Dappzy/Cryopto-Arbitrage-Checker-Telegram-Bot/README.md

 💱 Sell: $47463.80 at Bybit
 📈 Profit per unit: $213.55

-2. ETH (0.32% profit)
-💰 Buy: $2350.75 at Binance
-💱 Sell: $2358.27 at OKX
-📈 Profit per unit: $7.52

 [... more opportunities ...]
 ```

 ## Contributing 🤝

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/crypto-arbitrage-bot/issues).
+Contributions are welcome!
+Feel free to:

-## License 📝

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Disclaimer ⚠️

-This bot is for informational purposes only.
-Cryptocurrency trading carries significant risks.
-Always do your own research and never trade more than you can afford to lose.
-Price differences between exchanges may not be actionable due to factors such as:

-- Trading fees
-- Withdrawal fees
-- Transfer times
-- Minimum trade amounts
-- Exchange restrictions
-- Market liquidity
+- Fork the repository
+- Create a feature branch
+- Submit a pull request

-## Support 💬
+## Support & Contact 💬

-If you have any questions or need help, you can:
+Need help or interested in custom development work?
-- Reach out to me directly on Telegram [@DappChef](https://t.me/DappChef)
+Reach out to me on Telegram [@DappChef](https://t.me/DappChef)
-- Open an issue on GitHub
-- Send me a message on Twitter (if available)

-I'm always happy to help and discuss crypto trading strategies!

 ## Star the Project ⭐

-If you find this bot useful, please star the repository!
-It helps others discover the project and motivates further development.
+If you find this project useful, please give it a star!
+It helps others discover the bot and supports the development.

-## Buy Me a Coffee ☕

-If you find this bot helpful and want to support its development, feel free to:
-- Share it with others
-- Give it a star on GitHub
-- Reach out with suggestions
-- Connect with me on Telegram [@DappChef](https://t.me/DappChef)